-If you are bringing food in for a special occasion in your child's classroom such as a birthday or classroom celebration you must bring pre-packaged food in its original container.
-Once approved by the Kansas City Health Department we will return to cooing and backing projects with the children.
-At this time we may not do this - If you prefer "home prepared" food over prepackaged food a great alternative is to bring in muffin mix or cupcake mix and the children will prepare the muffins / cupcakes in the morning, bake them during nap and serve them at their afternoon celebration.
-The state reasoning for prepackaged food is the Berkley kitchen is inspected on a regular basis for sanitation.
+If you are bringing food in for a special occasion in your child's classroom such as a birthday or classroom celebration licensing requires pre-packaged food in its original container. - But, If you prefer "home prepared" food over prepackaged food a great alternative is to bring in muffin mix or cupcake mix and bake here in our kitchen or classroom.
+The children love to bake and are happy to help prepare any recipe.
+If you bring in muffin / cupcake mix you can make them in the morning with the children in the classroom and, bake them during nap in our kitchen.
+Then we serve them at their afternoon celebration.

-- As participants in the CACFP, The Berkley CFDC receives a subsidy for all food - All fresh fruits and vegetables are washed before eating. - Staff never use plastic or Styrofoam containers, plates, bags or wraps when microwaving food.
+- As participants in the CACFP, The Berkley CFDC receives a subsidy for all food served. - All fresh fruits and vegetables are washed before eating. - Staff never use plastic or Styrofoam containers, plates, bags or wraps when microwaving food.
 Bottles are never put in a microwave.

-Safe Food Policy for Children Accreditation Standard 5.B-04
+Safe Food Policy for Children

+Accreditation Standard 5.B-04